smped/SimpleUpset/README.md

 The package `SimpleUpset` provides the capability for creating UpSet plots, using a combination of `ggplot` and `patchwork` to put the figures together.
-In addition to the simple UpSet plots, additional panels can be added above the intersections to allow more informative plotting
+In addition to the simple UpSet plots, additional panels can be added above the intersections to allow more informative plotting.